vipulmane6498/Data-Structure-and-Algorithm-DSA-/02_Numbers/README.md

 027. DECIMAL to	HEXADECIMAL
 028. HEXADECIMAL to DECIMAL
 029. DECIMAL to	ALL(Octal, Hexa and Binary)
-030. GCD or HCF or two Numbers - Easy
+030. GCD or HCF or two Numbers  - GFG
 031. LCM of Two Numbers - Easy
 032. Prime Factors
 033. All Divisors of a Number